 Rezulin. a drug prescribed for blood sugar control in patients with type 2 diabetes mellitus.
 Rezulin has been recalled due to liver toxicity.

 Actos.
 Another drug prescribed for patients with type 2 diabetes mellitus.
-Actos has recently been pulled from the shelves in Germany and France based upon increased likelihood of bladder cancer.
+Actos has recently been pulled from the shelves in Germany and France based on an increased likelihood of bladder cancer.

 Celebrex.
-A Cox-2 inhibitor approved for the treatment of rheumatoid arthritis and osteoarthritis, and later approved as a drug treatment aimed at reducing the number of intestinal polyps in patients who have familial adenotamous polyposis.
+A Cox-2 inhibitor approved for the treatment of rheumatoid arthritis and osteoarthritis and later approved as a drug treatment aimed at reducing the number of intestinal polyps in patients who have familial adenomatous polyposis.
 Now there are concerns that Celebrex usage may increase the risk of heart attack or strokes in some people who take it.

 Viox.: a treatment for osteoarthritis, menstrual pain, and management of acute pain in adults.
 As with Celebrex, there are concerns that the use of Vioxx might increase the risk of heart attack or stroke.